MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-queue-dashboard.md

 ## Queue hourly details drill-down view

-The queue hourly details drill-down view provides more granular insight into the hour-by-hour breakdown of key conversation metrics within the contact center.
+The "queue hourly details drill-down" view provides a more granular insight into the hour-by-hour breakdown of key conversation metrics within the contact center.
 Metrics for the conversation summary and conversation details are the same as the day-by-day view, ensuring that supervisors can consistently analyze their contact center operation regardless of duration granularity.

-To view the drill down, select any single metric value on the desired day, then select **Hourly details**.
+To view the drill-down report, select any single metric value on the required day, then select **Hourly details**.

 > [!div class="mx-imgBorder"]
 > ![Queue Hourly drill down view.](media/queue-hourly-drill-down-view.png "Queue hourly drill down view")